 - Developing the capacity of organisations and people who facilitate our strategic aims.

 - Developing the Foundation itself to be an exemplar foundation, existing in perpetuity.

-We expect the programmes and the work we support to have an impact at the levels of individuals, organisations, communities and policy.
+We expect the programmes and the work we support to have an impact at the levels of individuals and communities, organisations, and policy and practice.

 Full information on the objectives of each programme, their themes and priorities, eligibility and assessment criteria, application and grant-making processes is available on the Foundation’s website.
-Eligible applicants are asked to send online an outline application to the Foundation.
-For further information, please see www.phf.org.uk
+Eligible applicants are asked to send a first-stage application to the Foundation via our website.
+For further information, please see www.phf.org.uk.